a2stuff/a2d/desktop/DiskCopy.md

 The first part (`ovl_disk_copy1.s`, $800-$9FF) loads into main memory like the other DeskTop overlays, but in turn it loads a second short ($200-byte) overlay (`ovl_disk_copy2.s`, $1800-$19FF).
-This then loads a replacement for the resources in the aux language card area (`ovl_disk_copy3.s`, Aux LC $D000-$F1FF) and another block of code in main memory (`ovl_disk_copy4.s`, Main $0800-$12FF).
+This then loads app code and a replacement for the resources in the aux language card area (`ovl_disk_copy3.s`, Aux LC $D000-$F1FF) and another block of code in main memory (`ovl_disk_copy4.s`, Main $0800-$12FF).
 When exiting, the DeskTop is restarted from the beginning.